-For secondary aluminium production, only particulate emissions are relevant for the process part.
-It is assumed that the $NO_x$ , $SO_x$ and CO emitted from secondary aluminium production is mostly a result of combustion in the production process.
+For secondary aluminium production, pollutant emission factors are given in Table 3.4.
+It is assumed that the NO_x, SO_x and CO emitted from secondary aluminium production is mostly a result of combustion in the production process.
 Guidance on estimating these emissions is given in chapter 1.A.2.b.